Dar es Salaam Rapid Transit: Phase I

-Phase I of the BRT system runs for 21 km from Kimara to Ubungo ending at Kivukoni/Morocco.
+Phase I of the BRT system runs for 21 km from Kimara to Ubungo ending at Kivukoni/Morocco/Gerezani.
 Construction of the first phase began in April 2012 and was completed in December 2015 by Strabag international GmbH.
 The route is designed to carry 300,000 commuters daily along 29 stations.
 The route consists of 21 km of trunk road, 57.9 km of feeder roads, 5 large terminals and 29 stations.
 The route was placed under interim operations on 24 April 2015 and was fully operational on 10 May 2016, after the fares were decided.

 Interim Operations

 On 24 April 2015 the Dar Rapid Transit Agency (DART) signed a contract with UDA-RT for the provision of Interim services of the Dar es salaam Rapid Transit system.
-UDA-RT is a special purpose company formed by UDA and the two Daladala Associations, the Dar es Salaam Commuter Bus Owners Association (DARCOBOA) and UWADAR for the provision of interim services.
+UDA-RT is a special purpose company formed by UDA and the two Dala dala Associations, the Dar es Salaam Commuter Bus Owners Association (DARCOBOA) and UWADAR for the provision of interim services.
 The interim service was conducted to provide training to future operators and build up local capacity.
 During interim operations the private dala-dalas were still operational on these routes.